godspeedsystems/gs-documentation/docs/caching/overview.md

-# same from old documentation
+# Coming soon in the Beta version!